trevritchie/Path-Exploration-using-MCTS-and-Value-Learning/README.md

 Our approach to implementing path exploration using MCTS and value learning involved several key design decisions:

 1. **Graph Representation**: We used a NetworkX graph to represent the cities and roads between Charleston and Charlotte, with edges weighted by road distances.
-The visualization shows all possible roads as light gray connections, with important paths highlighted in color.
+The visualization shows all possible roads as light gray connections, the shortest path in red, and the best path in blue.
+Delivery points are marked as green nodes.

 2. **MCTS Implementation**: Our MCTS algorithm follows the standard four steps:
    - Selection: Using UCB1 formula to balance exploration and exploitation